BrianJDrake/GitHub-README/README.md

 	https://alacc.org.au/faqs/#panel-137
 ),
 but
-this work is dedicated to the public domain
+all my GitHub contributions are dedicated to the public domain (no copyright) under the [CC0
-(no copyright)
-under
-the [CC0